dlang-tour/english/basics/controlling-flow.md

 # Control flow

-An application's flow can be controlled conditionally with `if` and `else`
+An application's flow of control can be changed using `if` and `else`
 statements:

     if (a == 5) {